spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/18-Week/03-Day/03-Day-LessonPlan.md

 ],
 ```

-* Open `package.json` and mention that the plugins must be installed as devDependencies.
+* Open @TODO `package.json` in your IDE and point out the following:

+  * Our plugins must be installed as devDependencies.

   * We've also added the script "prestart", which is a built in npm script that will automatically run before each time `npm start` is run.

+@TODO snippet

 ### 8. Instructor Do: Demo Pure Functions (10 mins)

-* Let the students know that the next demo is going to use a couple of ES6 features that aren't supported in all browsers.
-Ask the class what tool they think they will need to use.
+* The next demo is going to use a couple of ES6 features that aren't supported in all browsers.

+* Ask the class the following question(s) and call on students for the corresponding answer(s):

+  * ☝️ What tool do you think we will need to use to allow us to use ES6 in all browsers?

-* Many students will probably say Babel.
+  * 🙋 Babel.
 This is true, but in order to use Babel with our Webpack build we will need to utilize a Babel feature known as a **loader**.

   * Normally, Webpack only knows how to process regular JavaScript.
 Loaders allow Webpack to compile and bundle non-JavaScript resources like CSS, HTML, TypeScript, and more.
 Specifically, the Babel loader goes through all of our JavaScript files and transpiles ES6 into ES5.

-* Open `16-Ins-Pure-Functions/webpack.config.js` in your IDE and point out the following:
+* Open @TODO `16-Ins-Pure-Functions/webpack.config.js` in your IDE and point out the following:

   * We've created a new object called module and within it define an array of rules.